captainharrie/NC-news/README.md

 ## About the Project
 NC News is a RESTful API for a news website backend.
 Some features include:
-- The ability to get articles by ID, or fetch all articles and optionally filter and sort the results.
+- Fetch all articles and optionally filter and sort the results.
-- Vote on articles by ID
-- Fetch all comments for an article by ID
 - Fetch all topics
 - Fetch all users
+- Fetch all comments for an article by ID
+- Get an article by ID
+- Vote on an article by ID
 - Create & delete comments

 Written in Node.js utilising Express.js and Node-Postgres, it utilises TDD & MVC in the functional programming paradigm to create various endpoints for GET, POST, DELETE, and PATCH requests to perform CRUD operations on a database.